 The Local Recovery Fund supports projects that meet the priorities identified in the Local Jobs Plan.
 The National Priority Fund provides funding for innovative local solutions to address structural barriers to employment.

-Explore labour market insights for the Esperance Employment Region
+Esperance Employment Region

 Local labour market challenges in the region